-Majority of other financial assets and liabilities is due within one year after the reporting date
+Financial assets are due within one year after the reporting date.

-24 Capital management
+23. Capital management

 (a) Capital management objectives, policies and approach

 The main objective of capital management is to monitor and maintain, at all times, an appropriate level of capital which is commensurate with the Company's risk profile.
 The capital management of the Company has the following objectives: